lukechn99/github-quickstart/software_eng/11_agile_software_development.md

 Definition of Done (what is required by the team before sending out for review?
 This should be the same for all stories; it's more of an overall "team goal")
 Size Estimate (I've previously used 1pt = 2 hours)
 ```
+When working on PBIs and stories, prioritize quality over quantity; it is better to get the top priority done and nothing else than to finish 5 non-essential tasks.